UniversalDependencies/docs/_fi-overview/specific-syntax.md

 #### Diffs

-Contrary to the special cases desribed above, in FTB-corpus the amounts expressed using a nominal are treated similarly to the amounts expressed with a number or an adverb.
+Contrary to the special cases desribed above, in FI_FTB (FinnTreeBank) the amounts expressed using a nominal are treated similarly to the amounts expressed with a number or an adverb.
 This means that the semantic nucleus of the phrase is marked as the head in spite of its case (often the partitive